What is oesophageal cancer?

 Oesophageal cancer in people born overseas

-Figure 7 shows the age standardised incidence rates of oesophageal cancers in Australian-born Victorians compared to other major migrant groups, over the five-year period 2016 to 2020.
-The highest age standardised incidence rate for oesophageal cancers was 5.4 for males born in the UK and Ireland region and the lowest rate of 0.6 was observed in males born in the North America region.
-The highest age standardised incidence rate of oesophageal cancers was 1.8 for females born in the Australia and New Zealand region and the lowest rate of 0.3 was observed in females born in the Africa region.
+Figure 7 shows the age standardised incidence rates of oesophageal cancers in Australian-born Victorians compared to other major migrant groups, over the five-year period 2017 to 2021.
+The highest age standardised incidence rate for oesophageal cancers was 5.7 for males born in the UK and Ireland region and the lowest rate of 0.5 was observed in males born in the South and Central America region.
+The highest age standardised incidence rate of oesophageal cancers was 1.8 for females born in the Australia and New Zealand region and the lowest rate of 0.2 was observed in females born in the Middle East and North Africa region.

 Oesophageal cancer five-year relative survival